telerik/blazor-docs/deployment/nuget-keys.md

 ---
 title: Restoring NuGet Packages in CI
 page_title: Restoring NuGet Packages in CI
-description: "Get started with Telerik UI for Blazor and use NuGet Keys to authenticate with the Telerik NuGet server and restore packages in your CI or desktop environment."
+description: Get started with Telerik UI for Blazor and use NuGet Keys to authenticate with the Telerik NuGet server and restore packages in your CI or desktop environment.
 slug: installation/nuget-keys
 position: 7
 ---

 # Restoring NuGet Packages in Your CI Workflow

-This article provides an overview of the most popular approaches for using token-based authentication to restore Telerik NuGet packages in your CI (Continuous Integration) workflow.
+This article provides an overview of the most popular ways for using token-based authentication to restore Telerik NuGet packages in your Continuous Integration (CI) workflow.

 The Telerik NuGet server allows you to authenticate by using two methods: